 Resident Research Career Development

-The RRCD APPLICATION DEADLINE HAS BEEN EXTENDED TO MONDAY, JANUARY 7, 2019.
+The RRCD APPLICATION DEADLINE IS MONDAY, JANUARY 6, 2020.

 Objectives: RRCD is intended to foster the development of promising young residents and/or fellows within Schulich Medicine & Dentistry into successful clinician-scientists.
 This program will facilitate the identification, development and recruitment of these individuals by supplying financial support for further training, mentorship for career development and advocacy for faculty appointment.